Johanna Rosaly: Television acting career

+In 1979 Johanna Rosaly left Telemundo (WKAQ-TV)for WAPA-TV, where she performed as the main star in the 1980 soap operas: “Vida”,Amame, opposite Dominican-Mexican Andrés García, and “El Amor Nuestro de Cada Día”, opposite Venezuelan Jean Carlo Simancas.
+For each one she sang the musical theme, namely “Yo Soy Un Barco” (composed by Lou Briel), “Amándote” and “El Amor Nuestro de Cada Día”, respectively.

 Anchor woman & TV host

-As the 1980s came about, Rosaly made a short parenthesis in her acting career, working as an executive in WAPA-TV, and shortly, moved to Telemundo again, and became an entertainment anchor woman and host in the talk-show, En Vivo a las Cinco, (Live at Five), and in the game show Super Sábados, (Super Saturdays) for several years.
+As the 1980s came about, Rosaly made a short parenthesis in her acting career, working as an executive in WAPA-TV, and shortly moved to Telemundo again, becoming first a Cultural and Arts News reporter for Telenoticias, and eventually in 1982 an anchor woman and host in the talk-show, En Vivo a las Cinco.
+She also starred in the five-hours-long game show Super Sábados, which for several years was aired via satellite to many Hispanic enclaves in the US.

+In 1993, Johanna Rosaly joined WIPR-TV channel 6, Puerto Rico's Government TV channel, hosting several shows, such as Mucho Gusto, “Cultura Viva” and “¿Y Cómo Fue”.

 Films

-In 1989, she performed alongside Tommy Muñiz in the motion picture film Lo que le Pasó a Santiago, (What really happened to Santiago) produced and directed by Jacobo Morales, which was nominated for an Oscar as the best foreign film.
+In 1989, she performed alongside Tommy Muñiz in the motion picture film Lo que le Pasó a Santiago, produced and directed by Jacobo Morales, which was nominated for an Oscar as the best foreign film.